devanshithakar12/Azure-ML-vs-AWS-SageMaker-/README.md

 ### Step 0: Before You Start
 * AWS Account - Sign up for a free AWS account here

 ### Step 1: Download Dataset and Upload to S3 Bucket
-* Download Titanic Dataset here - Grab the .CSV file
+* Download Titanic Dataset from the Github page - Grab the .CSV file
 * Navigate to AWS portal and type S3 in the Search Bar
   *  Hit Create a bucket:  Name your bucket and leave all other settings as default.